-Year Ended December 31,
+Y Year Ended December 31,

-: 2016 2015
+2017 2 2016

-Gross unrecognized tax benefits at beginning of year \$ 970 \$ 900
+Gross unrecognized tax benefits at beginning of year \$ 1,042 \$ 970

 Increases related to:

-Prior year income tax positions 58 2
+Prior year income tax positions 70 58

-Current year income tax positions 14 68
+Current year income tax positions 24 14

-Gross unrecognized tax benefits at end of year \$ 1,042 \$ 970
+Gross unrecognized tax benefits at end of year \$ 1,136 \$ 1,042

-Included in the balance of unrecognized tax benefits at December 31, 2016 are potential benefits of \$6,000 that if recognized, would affect the effective tax rate.
-The Company does not anticipate that the total amount of unrecognized tax benefits as of December 31, 2016 will change significantly by December 31, 2017.
+Included in the balance of unrecognized tax benefits at December 31, 2017 are potential benefits of \$3,000 that if recognized, would affect the effective tax rate.
+The Company does not anticipate that the total amount of unrecognized tax benefits as of December 31, 2017 will change significantly by December 31, 2018.

 The Company recognizes accrued interest and penalties related to unrecognized tax benefits as a component of income tax expense.
-Total accrued interest and penalties amounted to \$3,000 and \$4,000 on a gross basis at December 31, 2016 and 2015, respectively, and are excluded from the reconciliation of unrecognized tax benefits presented above.
-Interest and penalties recognized in the consolidated statements of operations related to uncertain tax positions amounted to a net tax expense in 2016 of \$1,000 and net tax benefit in 2015 of \$3,000.
+Total accrued interest and penalties amounted to \$1,400 and \$3,000 on a gross basis at December 31, 2017 and 2016, respectively, and are excluded from the reconciliation of unrecognized tax benefits presented above.
+Interest and penalties recognized in the consolidated statements of operations related to uncertain tax positions amounted to net tax expense of \$1,300 and \$1,000 in 2017 and 2016, respectively.

 The Company files income tax returns in the U.S. federal jurisdiction and various state and foreign jurisdictions.
-As of December 31, 2016, the Company was no longer subject to income tax examinations for taxable years before 2014 in the case of U.S. federal taxing authorities, and taxable years generally before 2012 in the case of state taxing authorities, consisting primarily of Minnesota and California.
+As of December 31, 2017, the Company was no longer subject to income tax examinations for taxable years before 2015 in the case of U.S. federal taxing authorities, and taxable years generally before 2013 in the case of state taxing authorities, consisting primarily of Minnesota and California.

-12) Computation of Net Loss From Continuing Operations Per Share of Common Stock
+10) Computation of Net Loss From Continuing Operations Per Share of Common Stock